CindyZhou2003/mymkdocs/docs/abroad/IELTs_speaking2.md

 **3. Is it possible to know a job applicant's emotional resilience through the recruiting process?**
 Yes, to some extent, it is possible to assess a job applicant’s emotional resilience during the recruiting process.
 For example, behavioral interview questions that ask about past challenges and how they were handled can provide insights into their ability to cope with stress and adversity.
 Additionally, situational judgment tests or role-playing exercises can reveal how candidates manage pressure and solve problems in real-time.
 However, emotional resilience is complex and may not be fully understood until the person is actually in the role and facing day-to-day challenges.

+#### （15）智力游戏（2.11疑似新题）

+Describe a (jigsaw, crossword, etc) puzzle you have played

+You should say:

+What it is like

+How easy or difficult it is

+How long it takes you to solve

+And how you feel about it

+>

+1. Which do you think is better?
+A detective movie or its original novel?
+2. Why are detective stories attractive to people?
+3. What kinds of puzzles improve people's intelligence?
+4. Why do parents let their children play puzzles?
+5. How can technology and intellectual games be combined better?
+6. Does the government need to take steps to boost the development of intellectual games?

+#### （16）最喜欢的运动（2.10疑似新题）

+Describe a sport that you really like

+You should say:

+What it is

+How often you do it

+How you learned to do it

+And explain why you like it

+>

+1. Is sports important for children?
+2. How can we make children aware of the importance of sports?

 ### 2024.10/11月更新（51道）